Out of all the hair removal methods for women, two are most popular – waxing vs. shaving.

-Of the two methods, shaving is less painful and the much cheaper option.
+Of the two methods, shaving is less painful and a much cheaper option.

-It is a great option if time is a premium and you need to remove hair ASAP.
+It is an excellent option if time is a premium, and you need to remove hair ASAP.
 All you need to do is grab a razor and shave.

 How does it work?

 A razor is a device with one, two, three up to 5 blades lined up to cut hair on the surface of the skin.

 In essence, shaving removes only surface hair, so expect it to grow back quickly.

 There is more to it than just raking a razor across your legs.
 What you do before shaving plays a vital role in the success or failure of shaving.

 You have to realize that using a razor without any prep will decrease its efficiency.
 The tendency of it would be going for more passes, which will irritate the skin more.

 To get the best results, you’ll need to have a hot shower or at least exfoliate and the area you’re shaving.